60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 Split-Bedroom Layout

-A split-bedroom layout places the master suite on one side of the home and secondary bedrooms on the other.
+A split-bedroom layout places the primary suite on one side of the home and secondary bedrooms on the other.
 This works especially well in larger barndominiums because it gives everyone more privacy.

 Large Mudroom Between House and Shop